lLexian/Windows-7-Aero-Cursors_Linux/README.md

-# Windows-7-Aero-Cursors_Purple-Loading-Circle
+# Windows-7-Aero-Cursors
-Windows 7 Aero Cursors with a purple loading wheel ported over to linux.
-I've also added a macos style open and close hand as there isn't really an alternative on Windows.
+Windows 7 Aero Cursors ported over to linux.
+I've also added a macos style open and close hand, as there isn't really an alternative on Windows.

 ***